forestryio/forestry.io/hugo/content/blog/how-to-use-hugo-s-image-processing-with-forestry.md

 `0.32` update introduced built-in [image processing](https://gohugo.io/content-management/image-processing/) for certain assets.
 One limitation of this feature is that it only works for [page resources](https://gohugo.io/content-management/page-resources/), which are page-relative assets stored alongside your posts in the `content/` directory of your site.
 Since Forestry’s uploads are stored in the `static/uploads/` directory by default, these assets cannot be resized in your templates using Hugo’s built-in resizer.
 This document will provide a step-by-step guide for working around this limitation.

 ![](/uploads/2018/04/media-library-hugo-img-processing.png){{% tip %}}
-**Interested in image processing?!** We are adding [Cloudinary](https://cloudinary.com/) support for Forestry giving you access to their powerful image processing capabilities.
+**Interested in image processing?!** Watch our updates, we are adding [Cloudinary](https://cloudinary.com/) support for Forestry giving you access to powerful image processing capabilities.
 {{% /tip %}}<p>

 ## 1. Create the uploads content section